-The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [84] and CMS [85] using the full data sets collected in Run 1.
+The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [89] and CMS [90] using the full data sets collected in run-1.
 Limits are set on the production cross section times invisible branching fraction, as a function of the Higgs boson mass.
 Neither collaboration has observed an excess in the data with respect to the expected background processes.
-Assuming standard model Higgs boson cross sections and acceptances, the 95% C.L. observed (expected) upper limit
+Assuming SM Higgs boson cross sections and acceptances, the 95% CL observed (expected) upper limit on the invisible

 Figure 3.14.
 Correlation in the signal strength of the ggH and ttH and of the VBF and VH production mechanisms.
-The ALTAS resultis [72] shown in the left plot and the CMS [73] in the right.
+The ALTAS resultis [77] shown in the left plot and the CMS [78] in the right.
 The best-fit values to the data (+) and the 68% (full) and 95% (dashed) CL contours are indicated, as well as the SM expectation marked.
 In the left plot, the sharp lower edges of the $H \to \gamma \gamma$ and $H \to ZZ^$ contours are due to the small numbers of events in these channels and the requirement of a positive probability density function.

-on the invisible branching fraction at $m_H = 125 \text{ GeV}$ is
+branching fraction at $m_H = 125 \text{ GeV}$ is